Home β€Ί Healthcare β€Ί Healthcare IT β€Ί Medical Cloud Market

 • Google: Google Cloud's competitive strategy is focused on deep AI and Machine Learning capabilities and its specialized FHIR-native healthcare data engine.
 They leverage flagship products like Google Cloud’s Healthcare Data Engine, which is designed to ingest and normalize clinical and operational data from various sources into a unified, compliant format.

-Medical Cloud Market Recent Developments
+Medical Cloud Market Developments:

 • In October 2025, GE HealthCare launched CareIntellect™ for Perinatal, a cloud-first SaaS application (built on AWS).
 This consolidates maternal and fetal data, such as uterine activity, blood pressure, fetal heart rate, SpO?, and other vitals, into a unified, chronological view to streamline perinatal workflows, reduce administrative burden and cognitive overload, and support timely clinical decision-making.

-Medical Cloud Market Segmentation
+Medical Cloud Market Scope:

 By Deployment Type